SGM Degree / Materials Science and Engineering

 General Baccalaureate: Recommended Specializations

-Mathematics + Physics and Chemistry or Engineering Sciences – any other major subject upon review of the application
+Mathematics + Physics and Chemistry or Engineering Sciences – any other major upon review of the application

 General Baccalaureate earned before 2021: Science Baccalaureate

-Technology Baccalaureate: STI – STL
+Technology Track: STI – STL

-Application in January on Parcoursup
+Apply in January via Parcoursup

-Admission evaluation criteria:
+Admission criteria:

-All courses are available as ongoing training(for employees, individuals, or job seekers), subject to validation of the required prerequisites.Access is also possible through the Validation of Acquired Knowledge and Experience (VAE, VAP, or VES) program.
-Contact the continuing education department at the University of Montpellier – Nîmes offices.
+All courses are available as(for employees, individuals, or job seekers), subject to validation of the required prerequisites.Access is also available through the Recognition of Prior Learning and Experience (VAE, VAP, or VES).
+Contact the continuing education department at the University of Montpellier – Nîmes Offices

-PUBLIC REPORT ON THE SUP COURSE
+PUBLIC REPORT ON THE SUP PROGRAM

 testimonials